stormtrooper88/Milestoneproject---User-centric-project/README.md

 This is the link for the site: https://stormtrooper88.github.io/Milestoneproject---User-centric-project/

 I created the GitHub Pages site following the instructions laid out on the GitHub site.
+All the new commits are sent to the master branch and then edited into the live version of the site.

 I did this by entering my GitHub repository and entering the settings section.
 From here I went down to GitHub Pages section and choose the theme "minimal".
 From here I was then directed to the settings page of my repository and in the Github Pages section I found the link provided at the start of this README.nd

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/hschafer2017/HSCHAFER-Portfolio.git into your terminal.
-To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 If you wish to run the code locally then you can clone my git repository and run it an editor such as Visual Studio Code.
-A
+Simply past git clone https://github.com/stormtrooper88/Milestoneproject---User-centric-project into your terminal.
+Once you have done this you will want to stop the connection with the GitHub repository.
+You do this by typing into your termal git remote rm origin.

 Credits